vihaan54100-stack/tradingview-ai-assistant/README.md

 # tradingview-ai-assistant
-a ai which allows u too trade more faster and better
-⚡ TradingView AI Assistant – Your Smart Trading Buddy! 🤖💹
+a ai extension which allows u too trade more faster and better ⚡ TradingView AI Assistant – Your Smart Trading Buddy! 🤖💹

 Meet TradingView AI Assistant, the ultimate AI companion built to supercharge your trading game! 🚀 Whether you’re a beginner exploring charts or a pro decoding complex indicators, this AI’s got your back.